Across the Globe, Urban Sprawl Is Spreading

 A new study published in the Proceedings of the National Academy of Sciences charts a worrying global shift towards more-sprawling and less-hooked-up street networks over time.

-Adam Millard-Ball, a UC Santa Cruz professor of environmental studies, and Christopher Barrington-Leigh, a McGill University public health scholar, examined 28.6 million miles of streets across every continent, using public data from OpenStreetMap as well as historic satellite imagery.
+Adam Millard-Ball, a UC Santa Cruz professor of environmental studies, and Christopher Barrington-Leigh, a McGill University economist, examined 28.6 million miles of streets across every continent, using public data from OpenStreetMap as well as historic satellite imagery.
 They built an algorithm to identify various characteristics of connectivity, such as the number of cul-de-sacs, the length of unbroken street links, and how long it takes to walk to key destinations.

 (File this under “the more you know”: There are 10,845,867 dead-ends in the world, at least mapped on OpenStreetMap.)